astronomer/docs/astro/astro-architecture.md

     - You want to use a specific cloud provider or region.
     - You need to run Airflow environments in separate clusters for business or security reasons.

 You can work with Astro using the [Cloud UI](#cloud-ui), the [Astro CLI](#astro-cli), or the Astro API.
 Your Airflow environments on Astro, called [Deployments](#deployment), securely connect to external data services, so that you can place Airflow at the core of your data ecosystem.
+The _Astro Hypervisor_ is an Astronomer-managed component that facilitates operating and optimizing your Deployments.

 ![Astro Hosted architecture overview](/img/docs/astro-architecture-lightmode.png)